nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 10. Bifurcation theory.
 Available at: https://en.wikipedia.org/wiki/Bifurcation_theory

 11. Recognition of damage by grey squirrels and ban in 1930.
 Available at: https://www.britishredsquirrel.org/grey-squirrels/

+12. Biology LibreTexts.
+(2022).
+15.5: Quantifying Competition Using the Lotka-Volterra Model. [online] Available at: https://bio.libretexts.org/Courses/Gettysburg_College/01%3A_Ecology_for_All/15%3A_Competition/15.05%3A_Quantifying_Competition_Using_the_Lotka-Volterra_Model.

+13. Okubo, A., Maini, P.K., Williamson, H. and Murray, J.D. (n.d.).
+Proceedings of the Royal Society of London.
+Series B, Biological Sciences. [online] The Royal Society, pp.115–117.
+Available at: https://people.maths.ox.ac.uk/maini/PKM%20publications/14.pdf.